The technical term for period pain is dysmenorrhoea. It derives from an ancient Greek expression which literally means ‘difficult monthly flow’.

 This may not start until your mid-twenties or later.
 It is unlikely to cease after childbirth.
 The pain is not restricted to “time of the month” bleeding and can occur throughout the cycle.
 Periods may become heavier and more prolonged, and intercourse may be painful.
 Secondary dysmenorrhoea can be a sign of other conditions, including pelvic infections, which may need urgent attention.
 If you start to experience period pain as an adult you should not hesitate to consult a GP.

-Coping with period pain
+Managing with period pain

 There are a number of simple ways to ease the discomfort.